mliszcz/msc-thesis/thesis/chapters/03-solution-overview.md

 identity changes.

 **In-memory mock connector.**
-TangoJS ships with a mocked connector implementation, which mimics a real TANGO infrastructure with in-memory hierarchy of objects.
+TangoJS also offers a mocked connector implementation, which mimics a real TANGO infrastructure with in-memory hierarchy of objects.
 There is no network communication performed.
 This approach is useful for e.g. automated testing the upper layers.
 This connector is flexible and can be configured with a list of *device* objects, where each device exposes some attributes and commands.